glass-dev/glass/CONTRIBUTING.md

 <!-- prettier-ignore -->
 > [!WARNING]
 > A pull request that introduces a change such as the creation of a new module
-> or changes the name of an existing module may cause the regression workflow to
+> or a change to the name of an existing module may cause the regression workflow to
 > fail because the new module wouldn't exist in `main`.
 Extra caution should be
 > taken in this case.
 It is recommended to run the benchmark tests manually and
 > look at the table of values.